xGauss05/Pokemon-Pinball/README.md

 ## Debug keys
 When the Debug Menu (F1) is Open.
 Press BACKSPACE anytime to return to the previous menu.
+Press 0 in order to teleport the ball on the mouse position.

 1. Time Options
     - W: Increases target FPS by 10.